oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ![React App 05](images/react-app-05.png)

-Tip: Before clicking the `Retrieve assets` button, it might help to reload the page.
+> Tip: Before clicking the `Retrieve assets` button, it might help to reload the page.

-Go ahead and click the `Retrieve assets` button, and then the `Consume asset` button.
+Go ahead and click the _Retrieve assets_ button, and then the _Consume asset_ button.
 Approve all the MetaMask dialog boxes.

 Have a look into `console.log` to see the various steps of the search and consume process.
 If you have no errors in your `console.log` and can see your asset files listed, you have a working marketplace.

-> Note: Consuming an asset will throw an error `Requested did is not found in the keeper network`.
+> Consuming an asset will throw an error `Requested did is not found in the keeper network`.
 We are currently [investigating why that is happening](https://github.com/oceanprotocol/barge/issues/144) in either squid-js or Brizo and will remove this note once we verified a fix is in place in one of those components.

 ## Final Result